crewmeister/frontend-coding-challenge/README.md

 - function lengths.
 - Commits + commit messages.
 - Clean code.
+- Good documentation and README instructions.

 An essential part of the challenge is also coming up with your own solutions and making reasonable assumptions about the implementation of the acceptance criteria.

+## Project delivery instructions

+To submit the project for evaluation please follow the steps below:

+- Create a **public** repo on your personal Github.
+- Add the new repo as a _remote_ on your local repo.
+- Push your code to your new remote repo.
+- Send us the link!

 ## That's it!